potato1234x/minecraft-to-vmf/README.md

 # Minecraft to VMF
 A python script to convert minecraft chunks into VMF files.

+## !!
+WARNING !!
+THIS SCRIPT NEEDS THE "anvil-new" PACKAGE, NOT "anvil" IT WILL NOT WORK IF YOU USE NORMAL ANVIL!!

 ## Usage
 This is a python script, find a tutorial on how to install python and run the .bat file to start.